Types of Striped Caterpillars with Pictures – Identification Guide

 The Brown Hooded Owlet caterpillar has black body with yellow stripes and red dots

-There are a few ways to identify this caterpillar apart from the Zebra caterpillar.
+There are a few ways to identify this caterpillar apart from the zebra caterpillar.
 There is a pronounced stump at one of its ends.
 A black stripe with faint white markings runs up its back.
 Along the sides are yellow stripes and a line of red dots.

 You can often find the Brown Hooded Owlet caterpillar feeding on asters and goldenrods.
 After the pupation stage, the larvae turn into large gray moths.